ngaller/aqueduct-sync-hooks/README.md

  * addSyncHooks(aqueductPipes, meteorCollections, queueName)
     - this will add after update, insert, delete hooks on each collection referenced by pipe to send a corresponding message to the queue
+      - for the update hook, we use the $set modifier.
+However sub property update (with property paths) are removed, and if this results in an empty update the message is not added.
     - it will create joint for each joint configuration in the pipe, and add the corresponding hooks on the local collection to have the joint carry out the local update
-    - sub properties in the created / updated documents are not included

 Example: